ASF

 Research Grants

 I currently hold a SSHRC Insight Development grant ($61,724) for the project "The Metaphysics of Marriage: Modern Women Philosophers."
-Broadly, this project seeks to examine the ways in which modern women philosophers conceived of marriage as a philosophical concept and how their theorizing was embedded in larger ongoing socio-political debates.
-The project also seeks to examine the ways in which genre influenced what and how these philosophers theorized about marriage.
+Broadly, this project examines the ways in which modern women philosophers conceived of marriage as a philosophical concept and how their theorizing was embedded in larger ongoing socio-political debates (e.g., about slavery, political obligation, and about alienated labor).
+The project also examines the ways in which genre influenced what and how these philosophers theorized about marriage.

 Research networks on early modern philosophers